St Peter’s Basilica | Monument of Urban VIII Rome | Vatican Private Exclusive Tours

 Opposite the tomb is the last mosaic, made in the Vatican factory for this church, representing:

-St. Peter’s Basilica left transept in the central altar of which is a mosaic from an original by Guido Reni, representing the crucifixion of St Peter head downwards and marking the spot where the cross of the apostle is said to have been erected, in the circus of Nero.
+St. Peter’s Basilica left transept in the central altar of which is a mosaic from an original by Guido Reni, representing the crucifixion of St Peter’s head downwards and marking the spot where the cross of the apostle is said to have been erected in the circus of Nero.

-Under this altar are preserved the mortal remains of 2 apostles Simon and Juda Taddeus who together with S. Peters (resting under the high altar and other five apostles buried in various churches of the city form part of the most precious heritage of Christian Rome.
+Under this altar are the mortal remains of 2 apostles, Simon and Juda Taddeus.
+They, together with S. Peters (resting under the high altar and the other five apostles buried in various city churches), form part of the most precious heritage of Christian Rome.
 Jacob and Philip rest in the church of the Holy Apostles, the remaining two in their respective churches erected in their honor: St. Paul outside the walls and St. Bartholomew on the Tiber island.

-Distributed around the transept, (St. Peter’s Basilica) are confessionals for every Christian language, where physicians of the soul of different nationalities have, for centuries, dispensed to the sons of every continent, words of consolation, peace, and remission; in accordance with the promise which shines, around the drum of the dome: Et Tibi Dabo Claves Regni Caelorum.
+Distributed around the transept (St. Peter’s Basilica) are confessionals for every Christian language, where physicians of the soul of different nationalities have, for centuries, dispensed to the sons of every continent words of consolation, peace, and remission; by the promise which shines, around the drum of the dome: Et Tibi Dabo Claves Regni Caelorum.

-St. Peter’s Basilica – Returning to the canopy we see around the Berninian decoration of the church, which has so many admirers and so many criticizers.
-The latter accuse the great architect of having spoiled the pure simple lines of the architecture of Bramante and Michelangelo by a profusion of useless ornaments.
-We must not forget however that the building was decorated during the period when the church ceremonies had reached the culminating point in pompous splendor and that the decoration had to be kept and serve as a background for the pompous ceremonies of the church.
+St. Peter’s Basilica – Returning to the canopy, we see around the Berninian church decoration, which has so many admirers and critics.
+The latter accuse the great architect of having spoiled the pure, simple lines of the architecture of Bramante and Michelangelo with a profusion of useless ornaments.
+We must not forget, however, that the building was decorated when the church ceremonies had reached the culminating point in pompous splendor and that the decoration had to be kept and serve as a background for the pompous ceremonies of the church.